azagniotov/stubby4j/README.md

 ##### 4.0.2-SNAPSHOT

 ##### 4.0.1
-* Issue #54 - Support regular expression in Json POST request
+* Issue #54 - Support for regular expression in Json POST

 ##### 4.0.0
 * Built using Java v1.8 (`1.8.0_60`)